Simon Cephas - St. Peter & Rome

 Rome woooes the senses with Matthew 16:13-20 etched in gold along the Vatican’s towering Basilica’s perimeter under Michelangelo’s Dome and Pieta at the entrance.
 However, have Evangelicals really understood the text?

 God’s revelation impacts people reckoning with sin and idolatry back through the Persians, Babylonians, Egyptians and those of Ur of the Chaldees who made up Abraham’s apostate family.
 Including Esau’s brother and law, Nebaioth (Gen. 25, 28, 36), meaning prophet, who is the Petter Chamor, from the firstborn of Abraham, Ishmael.
-Whose children are today sadly cast as some evil seed, rather they represent a missiological trajectory to redeem the mixed multitude.
-Through the promise of inheritance, Isaac carries the oracles of God for its revelational purpose, Paul’s allegory with Hagar and our Heavenly Jerusalem in Galatians 4 points to the destination of the seed of promise which is available to all people!
+Whose children are today sadly cast as some evil seed, rather they represent a missiological trajectory to redeem the mixed multitude from the erev rav from where the term Arab originates.

 So Jesus rode in on a donkey when he came to redeem the lost sheep.
-Donkeys, needed no explanation from the Good Shepherd, but were slandered into a symbol of stupidity in the West.
+Donkeys, needed no explanation from the Good Shepherd, but were slandered into a animal symbol of stupidity in the West.
 A very clever travel companion who instinctively knows the safest, shortest route, the Donkey is the only contaminated animal (Tumah, not unclean as it is normally translated) holy enough through Pidyon haBen (redeeming the firstborn offspring), as described in Exodus 13.
-Jesus spoke ‘the Petter pun’ on ‘Ceiphas,’ a hardened sinful man (Luke 5:8) who by his confession becomes holy as an exept Petter (firstborn) for the lost sheep in the church (Edah) and becomes one of its pillars out of the New Testement.
+Jesus spoke ‘the Petter pun’ on ‘Ceiphas,’ a hardened sinful man (Luke 5:8) who by his confession becomes holy as an exempt Petter (firstborn) for the lost sheep in the church (Edah) and becomes one of its pillars out of the New Testement.

 RASHI (Talmud Commentator from the 1100s) states this about the Apostles “who purposely infected their culture in order to sway the Notzri faith away from Judaism (into Messianic Noahides) ; they themselves were not heretics and did so for the benefit of the Jewish people.”
 Even more conclusive is the Hebrew word Petur, meaning ‘Firstborn’ redeemed also implies ‘exempt’ which describes the role of a Petter Chamor, a Baal Teshuva who guides the Pilgrim Messianic Noahides like Cornelius.
 Therefore, Simon Ben Jonah continued the tradition of revelation toward the nations.